Gillian Campbell: International representative rowing

-Campbell's first Australian representative selection came in 1990 when with Jenny Luff as the current Australian double scull champions they were selected to race the double at the 1990 World Rowing Championships in Lake Barrington, Tasmania.
+Campbell's first Australian representative selection came in 1990 when with Jenny Luff as the current Australian double scull champions, they were selected to race the double at the 1990 World Rowing Championships in Lake Barrington, Tasmania.
 They placed fifth.
 At the 1991 World Rowing Championships in Vienna, Luff and Campbell slipped down the rankings and finished seventh overall.
 By the 1992 Barcelona Olympics Luff and Campbell were still seen as superior to all other domestic crews and were selected to race the double at Barcelona.
-They missed the A final and finished eight overall.
+They missed the A final and finished eighth overall.
 It was Campbell's last Australian representative outing.

 Coaching career

 Campbell was a Physical Education Teacher at Pymble Ladies College during her rowing career and was instrumental in the Leichhardt Rowing Club's 1992 decision to open its facilities to a school rowing program with PLC.
-That co-operative arrangement and the broader Sydney rowing Competition for Girls' Independent Schools is still flourishing as of 2022.
+That co-operative arrangement and the broader Sydney Rowing Competition for Girls' Independent Schools are still flourishing as of 2022.

-Gillian and her husband Mark Campbell coached crews at Pymble Ladies College from the 1990s through to 2012.
+Gillian and her husband, Mark Campbell, coached crews at Pymble Ladies College from the 1990s through to 2012.
 PLC first eights coached by Campbell won the NSW Schoolgirls Head of The River successively from 2000 to 2009 and in 2012.